romilly/gpt-convo-reader/README.md

 It does so by reading the zip file that ChatGPT saves when you ask it to dump your data.

-**Please note:** this is an independently developed project, and it ha no official connection with ChatGPT or OpenAI.
+**Please note:** this is an independently developed project, and it has no official connection with ChatGPT or OpenAI.

 It will read, list and display the conversations from a ChatGPT dump file: